R-Suresh/Neural_Network_Basics/README.md

 | Xavier Uniform (glorot_uniform) | 20      | kullback_leibler_divergence      | Adamax      |  relu | 256    |Dropout(0.6); Dropout(0.6) | 98.18 |
 | Xavier Uniform (glorot_uniform) | 20      | kullback_leibler_divergence      | Adamax      |  relu | 256    |Dropout(0.55); Dropout(0.55) | 98.39 |
 | Xavier Uniform (glorot_uniform) | 20      | kullback_leibler_divergence      | nadam      |  relu | 256    |Dropout(0.5); Dropout(0.5) | 98.25 |

-## Dataset Augmentation Techniques

-* The file ```Image Dataset Augmentation.ipynb``` visualizes how to augment your image dataset by considering the MNIST dataset and a single image.
-Such Augmentation would
-   * Increase the size of your dataset preventing overfitting to a certain degree
-   * Make more robust
-* The Keras ImageDataGenerator is used.
-   * This accepts transformations to apply on the image like rotation angle, etc
-   * It generates the images at run/training time and feeds the images to the model itself
-   * Although this increase traning time a little it reduces memory requirements